 Cuyama Joint Unified School District plans to spend \$3,293,274.00 for the 2021-22 school year.
-Of that amount, \$746,451.00 is tied to actions/services in the LCAP and \$2,258,918.00 is not included in the LCAP.
-The budgeted expenditures that are not included in the LCAP will be used for the following:
+Of that amount, \$1,079,451.00 is tied to actions/services in the LCAP and \$1,925,918.00 is not included in the LCAP.
+The budgeted expenditures that are not included in the LCAP will be used for the following: General Fund budget expenditures not shown in the LCAP are general operating costs such as facilities, leasing, and some contracts with service providers as well as the majority of staff costs.

-Increased or Improved Services for High Needs Students in in the LCAP for the 2021 - 22 School Year
+Increased or Improved Services for High Needs Students in the LCAP for the 2021 - 22 School Year

 In 2021-22, Cuyama Joint Unified School District is projecting it will receive \$437,226.00 based on the enrollment of foster youth, English learner, and low-income students.
 Cuyama Joint Unified School District must describe how it intends to increase or improve services for high needs students in the LCAP.
-Cuyama Joint Unified School District plans to spend \$484,733.00 towards meeting this requirement, as described in the LCAP
+Cuyama Joint Unified School District plans to spend \$484,733.00 towards meeting this requirement, as described in the LCAP.